gbgabiola/100DaysOfCode/r2-log.md

 - [Sample App](http://www.example.com)
 -->

+## Day 31: August 03, Saturday
+**Today's Progress**: Deep dive into a bootstrap, a css front-end framework and building projects while learning it.

+**Thoughts**: The best teacher is experience, that's why putting all the learnings into an action is the key to success. :)

 ## Day 30: August 02, Friday
 **Today's Progress**: Completed css & started bootstrap section of webdev course.
 Continue doing some arithmetic exercises before moving to a next math topic.